-As many as three courses may be simultaneously counted toward the International Studies major and another major in the College of Arts and Sciences.
+As many as three courses may be simultaneously counted toward the Global and International Studies major and another major in the College of Arts and Sciences.
 If a student has completed more than three such courses, he or she may choose the three that work best.

 As is common in the field, the International Studies Program requires a level of proficiency in a modern language rather than a particular number of courses.
 The reason for this is that many students enter college having taken language instruction courses in high school that are similar to those offered at the college level.
 For International Studies majors, proficiency is required through the 104 level (i.e., four courses for a student with no background in the language).
 If a student enters Loyola with, say, two years of high school Spanish, he or she will be asked to complete a placement examination administered by the Department of Modern Languages and Literatures.
 The rule of thumb is that one year of high school instruction is the equivalent of one semester of college-level instruction, but high school language courses vary and some students may place higher or lower than this.